MarikoSakuragi/BHA-2022/week3/index.md

 This time, I have localized BHA's DIY magnetic stirrer.<br/>
 ![Local1](/photo/w3_screenshot_1.png)<br/>
 <br/>
-・To localize Push a "local" button on the upper right of the page.<br/>
+・To localize, push a "local" button on the upper right of the page.<br/>
 ![Local2](/photo/w3_screenshot_2.png)<br/>
 <br/>
 ・Then, the page is localized to your own page.<br/>